Mashon/Resources/README.md

 #Array Methods

 Use the Ruby Docs to find **methods** to solve each of these!
+I repeat!
+Use **methods** to accomplish these.
+You should not needs loops.
+Don't over think things.
+Exlore the Ruby docs to come up with your answers.
 Play around in irb and check your answers!

 ###Objective - create a new array
 1) Set a = to an empty array.
 (Do this twice with two different methods.)